beste/firebase-php/UPGRADE-8.0.md

   supported versions are 8.3, 8.4, and 8.5.
 * [Firebase Dynamic Links was shut down on August 25th, 2025](https://firebase.google.com/support/dynamic-links-faq) and has been removed from the SDK.
+* Realtime Database objects considered value objects have been made final and readonly

 ### Type simplifications to reduce runtime overhead